onlitec/OnLi/.github/CONTRIBUTING.md

 Also, some code changes need a prior approbation:

-* if you want to include a new external library (into htdocs/includes directory), please contact the core project manager first (mention @dolibarr-jedi in your issue) to see if such a library can be accepted.
+* if you want to include a new external library (into htdocs/includes directory), please contact the core project manager first (mention @onli-jedi in your issue) to see if such a library can be accepted.

 * if you add new tables or fields, you MUST first submit a standalone PR with the data structure changes you plan to add/modify (and only data structure changes).
 Start development only once this data structure has been accepted.